Welcome

 • The main objectives are to encourage communication, early settlement, proportionate steps, and the avoidance of unnecessary litigation.

-• Key steps include sending a Letter Before Claim and the defendant providing a Letter of Response within a reasonable time.
+• Key steps include sending a Letter Before Claim and the defendant providing a Letter of Response within a reasonable time, together with proportionate early exchange of key documents.

-• Considering Alternative Dispute Resolution (ADR) is a mandatory step, and unreasonable refusal can lead to sanctions.
+• Considering Alternative Dispute Resolution (ADR) is a mandatory step in spirit; silence or unreasonable refusal can lead to sanctions, and the court may stay proceedings for ADR.

-• Non-compliance with the PDPAC can result in adverse costs orders, interest penalties, or a stay of proceedings.
+• Non-compliance with the PDPAC can result in adverse costs orders, interest penalties, or a stay of proceedings; knowingly false pre-action statements risk contempt proceedings.

-• Litigation should always be treated as a last resort.
+• Litigation should be treated as a last resort, with parties taking stock after pre-action steps to avoid issuing where possible.

 Key Terms and Concepts